bryant1410/reified/README.md

 * `new BitfieldType(name, flags, bytes)` - Flags can be an array of flag names, where each name is mapped to a bit, or an object mapping names to their numeric value.
 An object is useful for when there's composite values that flip multiple bits.
 Bytes is optional to specifically set the amount of bytes for an instance.
 Otherwise this is the minimal amount of bytes needed to contain the specified flags.
 * `new NumericType(name, bytes)` - currently an internal API, used to initialize the preset numeric types

-The base export function `reified` is a shortcut for all of these functions.
+The base export function `reified` is a shortcut for all of these constructors.

 * `reified('UInt8')` - returns the _‹Type›_ that matches the name
 * `reified('UInt8[10]')` - returns an _‹ArrayT›_ for the specified type and size